-As of December 31, 2017 and December 31, 2016 the fair value of the derivative liability was immaterial.
-The estimated reporting date fair valuebased measurement of the derivative liability was calculated using the Black-Scholes valuation model.
+At December 31, 2017 the fair value of the derivative liability was \$0.
+The estimated reporting date fair value-based measurement of the derivative liability was calculated using the Black-Scholes valuation model.

-The following tables present the fair value hierarchy for assets and liabilities measured at fair value on a recurring basis as of December 31, 2017 and 2016 (in thousands):
+The following tables present the fair value hierarchy for assets and liabilities measured at fair value on a recurring basis as of December 31, 2018 and 2017 (in thousands):